Royal Commission of Inquiry – information for caregivers

 - Its focus is on the period from 1950 to 1999 and can make recommendations to help avoid future abuse based on the lessons of the past, and to improve redress systems.
 To inform those recommendations, the Inquiry can continue to hear from survivors about issues and experiences up to the present day.

 Our role includes responding to requests for information, attending public hearings and working with other government agencies to support the Royal Commission.

 While the Inquiry will focus on the 1950s through to the1990s, it has the ability to hear from children and young people who were in care after 1999, or who are currently in care.

 It’s really important we’re made aware of any current safety concerns for children in care.

 Keeping up to date

-The Royal Commission will keep the public informed, and we’ll keep our website updated as new information becomes available.
+The Royal Commission will keep the public informed, and we’ll keep our website updated as the Inquiry progresses.

-Information on the Inquiry, including the Terms of Reference and how people can take part in proceedings, can be found on the Royal Commission's website.
+Information on the Inquiry, including the Terms of Reference, can be found on the Royal Commission's website.